tewhey-lab/tewhey-lab.github.io/_posts/2020-06-10-Covid-19_Sequencing_Update.md

 ---
-title: Covid-19 Sequencing Update
+title: COVID-19 Sequencing Update
 author: Susan Kales
 layout: post
 group: news
 ---

-The Tewhey Lab is working with the Maine CDC to sequence the positive Covid-19 cases within the state of Maine.
-We are working to develop a narrative of what is going on epidemiologically in order to help the CDC better understand the Covid-19 situation in Maine.
+The Tewhey Lab is working with the Maine CDCP to sequence positive COVID-19 cases within the state of Maine.
+Our work will help develop an epidemiological narrative based on the genetic fingerprint of the virus in order to better understand how the virus is circulating.